 This does not mean that if you did not have an early start, you cannot make it as an actor.
-It just makes it easier for you.
+It just makes it easier for those who loved from the very start.
 Like I said in my previous article acting chooses you and not the other way round.
 I would like you to add another tattoo among the previous tattoos I had asked you to plaster on your forehead and that is “to succeed in the acting career it is not really talent or the looks!
-The most important thing to remember and that will separate you from every other Tom Dick and Harry who thinks they can act is to treat this as a business”.
+The most important thing to remember and that will separate you from every other Tom Dick and Harry who thinks they can act is to treat this like a business and the product of this business is YOU!"

 Yes, find a busy actor who has no time to answer your many nagging questions about how to start acting and they will tell you KNT.
 If we were in America, KNT would be our Hollywood.
 Most established actors have their roots coming from KNT.
-KNT is the place where, like someone once said, “it is the place every actor should go and sign in at least once a week.”
+KNT is the place where, like someone once said, “ the place every actor should go and sign in at least once a week.”
 Meet like minded actors to share stories with.
 Get to learn of the different theatre groups and join one.
 Get to know of Auditions and much much more.
 KNT is always a good place to start.
-Now, I must admit, you do not necessarily have to go and sit there and hope God will show you a sign to where you need to head to.
+You do not necessarily have to go and sit there and hope God will show you a sign to where you need to head to and frankly our Kenya National theatre needs alot of renovation to take it back to its glory days.
+It does however still remain a central hub where like minded actors can get to learn from each other.
 For those outside Nairobi, I am sure you have your own little theatres that are active and if not, you need to revive them.
 All in all, take part in local theatre for starters, it will open doors for you apart from you making acting something natural for you.

 2. Acting Classes